krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 [@fig:convergent-divergent] shows several possible patterns of convergence or divergence of long run averages on the sample path of an input-output system, depending on its history and internal state [^-note-average].
-As we see, a system can exhibit a wide variety of behaviors—even when it is convergent.
+As we see, a system can exhibit a wide variety of "equilibrium" behaviors—even when it is convergent.

 [^-note-average]: It is crucial to note that _we are not displaying the sample path here_ but the _cumulative time-average of the sample path_, ie we are showing $L(T) = \frac{1}{T} \int_0^T N(t)\,dt$ not $N(t)$.